-There are more computerized and automated machines used in fabrication of components.
+There are more computerized and automated machines used in fabrication and installation of components such as robotic tying machines and tying guns.

 Improvements in rope access equipment is emerging to replace the use of scaffolding.
 This is used to access challenging locations for tasks such as inspection and installation.